spacepandas/cineaste-ios/README.md

 We are using [theMovieDb][theMovieDb] to get access to the big movie data universe.

-We are using [Kingfisher][Kingfisher] to load and cache movie posters asynchronously.

-To enforce swift style and convention and to constantly check our code style, we use [Swiftlint](https://github.com/realm/SwiftLint), which runs on every build phase.

 A list of all dependencies can be found in [DEPENDENCIES.md](https://github.com/spacepandas/cineaste-ios/blob/master/DEPENDENCIES.md).

 ## How to build

-0. Run `pod install` in cineaste-ios folder to install all used cocoa pods.
+0. Run `pod install` in cineaste-ios folder to install all used CocoaPods.
 1. Open `Cineaste.xcworkspace` in Xcode (10.2).
 2. Get a [theMovieDb][theMovieDb] key and a [Nearby][nearbyLink] key and add them to the ApiKeys data set in the asset catalog under the following path: `Cineaste/Keys.xcassets/ApiKeys.dataset/apikey.plist`.